Frequently Asked Questions

 Q: What are the incentives for keeping MOC tokens?

 A: First, you’ll be able to participate in the governance of the DAO.
 Second, from the financial standpoint, MOCs can be used to pay fees for trading operations at a lower rate than if fees are paid with BTC.
-The MOC Holders will also be able to run an Oracle that will provide BTC prices and other data to the platform and get a reward for doing this.
+As a result, we expect the value of the MOC to appreciate with the use of the platform.

 Q: What is the story behind the idea of Money on Chain?